blitzml/blitzml/README.md

 # blitzml

-Automate machine learning piplines rapidly
+Automate machine learning pipelines rapidly

 ## How to install